OrchardCMS/OrchardCore/src/docs/reference/modules/Sms/README.md

 To enable the [Twilio](https://www.twilio.com) provider, navigate to `Configurations` >> `Settings` >> `SMS`.
 Click on the `Twilio` tab, click the Enable checkbox and provider your Twilio account info.
 Then in the `Providers` tab, select Twilio as your default provider.

+## Configuring the Azure Communication Providers

+To enable the Azure communication provider, navigate to `Configurations` >> `Settings` >> `SMS`.
+Click on the `Azure Communication` tab, click the Enable checkbox and provider your Twilio account info.
+Then in the `Providers` tab, select Azure communication as your default provider.
+For more information refer to [Azure Communication Module](../Sms.Azure/README.md)

 ## Adding Custom Providers

 The `OrchardCore.Sms` module provides you with the capability to integrate additional providers for dispatching SMS messages.
 To achieve this, you can easily create an implementation of the `ISmsProvider` interface and then proceed to register it using one of the following approaches:

 If your provider does not require any settings like the `LogProvider`, you may register it like this.

 ```csharp
 services.AddSmsProvider<YourCustomImplemenation>("A technical name for your implementation")
 ```